-Oatmeal is just about the most comforting and healthy breakfast around.
-With so many delicious ways to change up the flavors (cinnamon, cacao powder, peanut butter!) and such a variety of toppings to make each bowl unique (nuts, fruit, compote, poached eggs!) there is no better whole food bowl.
-Here is everything you need to know about how to make oatmeal--plus nutrition facts, topping game-changers, types of oats, and so much more!
+Comfort food isn't always healthy (read: cheesy grits), so oatmeal is a welcome exception.
+With so many delicious ways to change up the flavors (cinnamon, cacao powder, peanut butter!) and such a variety of toppings to make each bowl unique (nuts, fruit, compote, poached eggs!) there is no better whole food bowl to start your day.
+Here is everything you need to know about how to make oatmeal--plus nutrition facts, topping game-changers, types of oats, the right tools to use to make it, and more!

 Health Benefits of Oatmeal

 Oats have been considered a healthy breakfast option for decades, with good reason.
 Oats of all varieties are packed with a certain kind of soluble fiber known as beta glucan.
 This type of fiber is associated with reduced metabolic syndrome, a reduction in LDL cholesterol (the bad kind), decreased risk of heart disease, and improved digestive function.

 Starting off your day with a big bowl of oatmeal delivers even more health benefits.
 Oats contain unique antioxidant compounds called avenanthramides, which help to prevent free radical damage.

 Oats (and other whole grains) keep your ticker healthy, too.
 Harvard researchers studying the effects of whole grain cereal consumption on heart failure risk followed 21,376 participants in the Physicians Health Study over nineteen years.
 "After adjusting for confounding factors, they found that men who consumed a daily bowl of whole grain (but not refined) cereal had a 29 percent lower risk of heart failure."